Calcium and the Newly Calved Cow

 Stage I milk fever often goes unobserved because of its short duration (< 1 hour).
 Signs observed during this stage include loss of appetite, excitability, nervousness, hypersensitivity, weakness, weight shifting, and shuffling of the hind feet.

 Stage II milk fever can last from 1 to 12 hours.
+The animal appears dull and listless; she has cold ears and a dry nose; she will likely be unable to stand, usually found lying in sternal recumbency.
 The affected animal may turn its head into its flank or may extend its head.
-The animal appears dull and listless; she has cold ears and a dry nose; she exhibits incoordination when walking; and muscle trembling and quivering are evident.
+Cows often have a characteristic “S-bend” in the neck.
 Constipation and a decrease in body temperature are also common.

-Stage III milk fever is characterized by the animal's inability to stand and a progressive loss of consciousness leading to a coma.
-Cows often have a characteristic “S-bend” in the neck.
+Stage III milk fever is characterized by the animal's inability to stay sitting up, the cow lays out flat, often bloated and a progressive loss of consciousness leads to a coma.
 Cows in stage III will not survive for more than a few hours without treatment.

 Treatment of clinical milk fever involves administering a calcium product into the vein of the cow.
 Cows treated for clinical milk fever should always receive an oral calcium supplement as well, but only when they are able to swallow.